yujunz/gitlab.com-runbooks/howto/chef-documentation.md

       - recipe[postgresql::server]
 ```

-This file is probably self explanitory.
+This file is probably self-explanatory.
 It will use VirtualBox to build a VM and use `chef_zero` as the
 method to converge your cookbook.
 It will run tests on 3 different OSes, CentOS, Ubuntu, and Windows 2012 R2.
 Finally, it will run the recipes listed below based on the suite.
 The above config file will generate
 6 VMs, 3 for the `client` suite and 3 for the `server` suite.
 You can customize this however you wish.